Resolving Sophos SD-RED 20 internet connectivity problems

 Connectivity status indicators

-Check LEDs on the SD-RED 20.
+Check the LEDs on the SD-RED 20.
 Green means link.
 Amber or off means no physical link.
 In the Sophos UI or Central, check:

-• RED status: connected / disconnected
+• RED status: connected or disconnected

-• WAN IP: shows static address or 0.0.0.0
+• WAN IP: static address or 0.0.0.0

 • Uplink: link speed and duplex